Heartbeat Scarf, a Crochet Valentine Pattern

 Where can I get this crochet Valentine pattern?

-The Heartbeat Scarf crochet Valentine pattern is free here in this post, just scroll down.
-However, if you would like to be able to print an an ad-free PDF of this pattern, you can purchase that on Ravelry, Etsy, or LoveCrafts.
+However, if you would like to be able to print an an ad-free PDF of this pattern, you can purchase that on Ravelry or Etsy.

 You can also get the Heartbeat Scarf crochet Valentine pattern as part of my Crochet Scarf Collection!
 This is a collection of five of my most popular scarf patterns, which you can read more about here.